Written by

 6 min read

-Outdoor blinds are regularly exposed to the elements that include the wind, rain and UV rays which inevitably can take their toll on the product over time.
+Outdoor blinds are regularly exposed to the elements including wind, rain and UV rays which inevitably take their toll on the product over time.
 While they are, of course, designed to withstand this to some extent, a certain level of care and maintenance is required to prolong their functionality.
 There are many things you can do to get ahead of this and it’s good to stay on top of it right from the outset to maximise their use.

 It may be surprising to some to start off with such a specific aspect of their care but strong winds are a leading cause of damage to outdoor blinds, a factor that needs to be highlighted.
 If you live in a particularly windy part of the country, it’s something you’ll want to be especially mindful of because if you leave them to blow around in that wind, it won’t be long until they start to deteriorate.

 If you regularly get strong winds in your area then this is a given.
-While most are wind-resistant to some extent given part of their purpose is to protect you from the wind, there are some types of outdoor blinds that are definitely more resistant than others.
+While most are at least partially wind-resistant, there are some types of outdoor blinds that are definitely more resistant than others.
 Cafe blinds (or bistro blinds) are a good example of this as they are typically secured by tightly screwed wall anchors and zips, which is why they are usually the go-to choice for outdoor areas in the hospitality industry.
 The innovative Ziptrak blinds are another good option thanks to their cunning track-guided design while plantation shutters are another type that is robustly constructed to withstand the harshest elements.

 If you’re working with an existing outdoor roller blind or similar, that doesn’t have a secure fastening mechanism, then you might be able to add a bottom rail or some kind of weighing system to keep it from constantly flapping in the wind.
 This will depend on the type of outdoor blinds you have which will need to be checked by a shade and shelter specialist, but it makes for a reliable fix that will look neat and tidy without intruding on the look of your outdoor space.